 By Roy Burner - Minister of the Gospel

 Violence of man is an act of aggression; a turbulent state resulting in injury, destruction, or death.
 The first recorded violence of mankind is the account of Cain and Abel.
 Cain, in a fit of anger, murdered his brother Abel, beginning the long history of human violence and inhumanity towards one's fellowman.

 That curse make it impossible for Cain to be a farmer which was his occupation.
 His being a vagabond conveyed the ideal of wandering about aimlessly.
 Whether it is abortion, or violence as in the case of Cain, it does not escape God's attention.

 Violence of man is noted many times in God's Word.
-The prophet Isaiah, in speaking the words of the Lord, said: None calls for justice, nor any pleas for truth: They trust in vanity, and speak lies; they conceive mischief (or bloodshed), and bring forth iniquity (Isaiah 59:4).
+The prophet Isaiah, in speaking the words of the Lord, said: None calls for justice, nor any pleas for truth: They trust in vanity (or empty words), and speak lies; they conceive mischief (or bloodshed), and bring forth iniquity (Isaiah 59:4).

-Their feet run to evil, and they make haste to shed innocent blood; their thoughts are thoughts of iniquity; wasting and destruction are in their paths (Isaiah 59:7).
-None calls for justice refers to no advocates for such with few calling for righteousness, neither preaching it, nor publishing it.
+Their feet run to evil, and they make haste to shed innocent blood; their thoughts are thoughts of iniquity (or lawlessness); wasting and destruction are in their paths (Isaiah 59:7).
+None calls for justice refers to no advocates for such; with few calling for righteousness, neither preaching it, nor publishing it.

-Trust in vanity means in one's own strength, wisdom, even one's own righteousness.
-Scripture reveals: Being ignorant of God's righteousness, and going about about to establish their own righteousness, having not submitted to the righteousness of God (Romans 10:3).
+Trust in vanity means in one's own strength and wisdom, even one's own righteousness.
+Scripture reveals: They being ignorant of God's righteousness, and going about about to establish their own righteousness, having not submitted to the righteousness of God (Romans 10:3).

-In such a mode they do that which is contrary to God's Word, by sinful words, actions, reproaches, and violent behavior.
-We are seeing violence of man stream forth as a flood attempting to evade with little opposition to oppose it.
+In such a mode they do that which is contrary to God's Word; by sinful words, actions, reproaches, and violent behavior.
+We are seeing violence of man stream forth as a flood with little opposition to oppose it.

-We are seeing a trend today of such being prevalent and acceptable.
+We are seeing a trend of such today!
 Scripture reveals: Speaking lies in hypocrisy; having their conscience seared with a hot iron (1 Timothy 4:2).
 The acceptability of the previous unacceptable is coming into focus in many once godly nations.